oneapi-src/unified-runtime/scripts/core/EXT.rst

 optional and are not required to be implemented by any particular adapter, but are expected to be widely available and possibly be required in a future version of the specification.
 Adapters must report which extensions are supported through the ${x}PlatformGetExtensionProperties query.
-Each extensions may also impose additional restrictions on when it can be used - i.e. a platform or device query.
+Each extension may also impose additional restrictions on when it can be used - i.e. a platform or device query.

 There are two types of extensions defined by this specification:

 1. **Standard** -  extension will be included into the current and all future version of the specification.
 2. **Experimental** - extensions require additional experimentation and development, before becoming a standard extension.
    Applications should not rely on experimental extensions in production.

 Requirements
 ============